saberjack/SHTUClaudeProxy/README.md

 This tool was created by **sunyb, ShanghaiTech University Library and Information Center** for internal campus use.
 It is not an official Anthropic or OpenAI product.

-> Note: API keys are stored only in local configuration files.
-Do not commit or share your local `config.json`, Claude settings, Codex auth file, logs, or screenshots containing keys.

 <img width="1536" height="1024" alt="myImage (2)" src="https://github.com/user-attachments/assets/97a87f8a-a5ee-40fd-937c-d721abf662a1" />

 <img width="1422" height="992" alt="image" src="https://github.com/user-attachments/assets/41a9add0-c71b-4670-8346-549053f8bd2a" />